tiagoantao/some-database/README.md

 ## Intro

-This version supports a basic `CREATE TABLE` along with `INSERT` and `SELECT` statements.
+This version supports:

+- Basic `WHERE` clauses on `SELECT`
+- Some table metadata
+- A better TUI experience

-You can find all related tutorials and documentation on our [Substack](https://tiagoantao.substack.com/)
+You can find all related tutorials to this version on our intro post on SubstackLINK

 ## Trying stuff